PublicSatanicVoid/WindowsPowerWash/docs/removing-edge.md

 > Because Windows supports applications that rely on the web platform, our default web browser is an essential component of our operating system and can’t be uninstalled.
 -[Microsoft Support -- accessed 5/18/2023](https://support.microsoft.com/en-us/microsoft-edge/why-can-t-i-uninstall-microsoft-edge-ee150b3b-7d7a-9984-6d83-eb36683d526d)

-You will notice that your system still runs totally fine - literally nothing should break as a result of removing Edge - and so it clearly is *not* an essential component of Windows.
+You will notice that your system still runs totally fine - literally nothing should break as a result of removing Edge (except from links in the Settings page, which are artificially forced to open with Edge) - and so it clearly is *not* an essential component of Windows.
 But even if it *were* an essential component of Windows, that still wouldn't explain why it *couldn't* be uninstalled - just why it *shouldn't*.
 Microsoft's never exactly been strong on transparency, but this is just hilariously sloppy bullshit.

 Hopefully you've found this explanation of the Edge removal process enlightening!
 The full process took me weeks to come up with and weeks more to stabilize against edge cases and glitches.
 The Windows user community always needs more reverse engineers to unravel Microsoft's advertisement-driven antics, so if you feel drawn to this kind of experimentation and (quite honestly) fun, feel free to submit your findings via a pull request or GitHub issue!
 Even if it doesn't get incorporated into PowerWash (and it very well could!) it's always nice to discuss the ugly innards of Microsoft Windows over a steaming-hot bowl of spaghetti.